Nanboy-Ronan/Personal-Web/_pages/about.md

   - /about.html
 ---

 Hello, I'm Ruinan Jin, and I am currently the PhD student focus on medical and trustworthy machine learning.
 I hold a B.S.
 (Hon.) in Computer Science from the University of British Columbia (UBC).
 Below is a list of my research interests, and I am open to various forms of collaboration.
 If you share any of these interests, please feel free to reach out!
-Thank you :)

 ## Research Directions and Past Experiences